 - Letter to Sir John Norris, concerning the Spanish Armada, from Robert Dudley, Earl of Leicester

 - Walter Devereux, 1st Earl of Essex's plan for the securing of Ulster

 - Letter from Dom Antonio to Sir John Norris discussing cavalry requirements

-- Letter from Elizabeth I to Sir John Norris and Sir Francis Drake concerning the Earl of Essex
+- Letter of condolence from Elizabeth I to Lord and Lady Norris on the deaths of their sons

 - Sir John Norris's instructions for the negotiation of a pardon for the Earl of Tyrone